-425 Code availability.
+Code availability.
 The code used for the analyses presented in this work is available from the corresponding author on reasonable request.

 Data availability.
-The data used in this work is available from the corresponding author on reasonable request.
+The data used in this work are available from the corresponding author on reasonable request.

 Author contributions.
-RVR conceived the study.
-ZS and RVR performed the data analysis and modelling with input from LW and MZ.
-HD, KD, PN, designed the soil sampling and HD performed the soil sampling and lab analyses.
+RAVR conceived the study.
+ZS and RAVR performed the data analysis and modelling with input from LW and MZ.
+HD, KD, and PN designed the soil sampling, and HD performed the sampling and lab analyses.
 TMY supplied two of the miniaturised spectrometers and with MM and YH performed the spectroscopic measurements.
-RVR, ZS led the writing with input from HD, LW, MZ and AC.
+RAVR and ZS led the writing with input from HD, LW, MZ, and AC.
 KD and PN edited versions of the manuscript.